 Please note that a referral letter is required before an appointment can be confirmed.

-Mater Private Hospital, Mahon offers a walk-in service for x-ray Monday – Friday, 8am - 6pm.
+We offer a walk-in service for X-ray Monday – Friday, 8am - 6pm.
 Urgent appointments are typically available within 24 hours.

 Please note: You must bring your referral letter with you.
 You will have to pay for your x-ray at the time of your appointment.
 You may be able to reclaim some or all of the cost on your health insurance outpatient benefits or via a medical expenses reimbursement on a tax return.